mdbenito/web-mdbenito/README.md

 ## Remarks

 * Lazy Load XT: use the data-src attribute and don't forget the
   <noscript> trick to always display images in browsers without
   javascript.
-* jqtmath implements a very small subset of LaTeX.
+* jqmath implements a very small subset of LaTeX.
 In particular greek letters have to be input in unicode (e.g. α instead of \alpha).
 * The webfont is a stripped down version of Font Awesome done with http://fontello.com.
 The config is in `src/fonts/fontello-config.json`.
   **NOTE** that the generated CSS uses the relative path of the package,